rednafi/prinumco/README.md

 * tensorflow 1.12/2.0 alpha
 * keras 2.2.4 (Only applicable for tensorflow 1.12)

-## Script arrangement & Order of Execution
+## Script Arrangement & Order of Execution

 **Image Generation and Augmentation**
 ```